imr-framework/imr-framework.github.io/pages/amri.md

 ## Autonomous Magnetic Resonance Imaging

-Check out a concept video on [YouTube](https://www.youtube.com/watch?v=2XroYwUxzD4).
+Check out a concept video on [YouTube](https://www.youtube.com/watch?v=2XroYwUxzD4) to learn more about AMRI.
+To request AMRI to be used as online service, fill out this [form](https://goo.gl/forms/1FpGeH7S9SJbaBP53).
+Read more [here](#demos).

 ### Why autonomous?
 Globally, there are **4.6 MRI scanners per 1,000,000** people.
 In comparison, there are 36.72 per 1,000,000 in the United States [[1]](#references)[[2]](#references), and the **low-income countries have 0.1 per 1,000,000**.
 Annual Healthcare spending in the US is 700 billion USD.
 Of this **125 – 200 billion USD** (at least) is accounted for by diagnostic imaging [[3]](#references).
 Autonomous scanners can play a major role in tackling the challenges of delivering MR to a larger population with low-incomes. [[4]](#references).